onap/dmaap-datarouter/docs/data-router/data-router.rst

 http[s]://{host}:{port}/feedlog/{feedId}?{queryParameter}

-* {feedId} is the id of the feed you wish to get logs from
+* {feedId} : The id of the feed you want to get logs from
-* {queryParameter} a parameter passed through to narrow the returned logs. multiple parameters can be passed
+* {queryParameter}: A parameter passed through to narrow the returned logs. multiple parameters can be passed

 Request parameters
 ==================